 Let's see what questions this birthday calculator/date of birth calculator can answer and how to go about it.

 When was I born?

 Theoretically, you could use our birthday calculator as a date of birth calculator, but you'd have to know your exact age.
-So, if it's your birthday, you know you're 85, but forgot your date of birth, enter the age, and the day of birth will be determined.
+So, if it's your birthday, and you know you're 85 but forgot your date of birth, enter the age, and the day of birth will be determined.

 When was my 14th birthday?

 Let's say you're asking yourself, "When was my 14th birthday?".
-In this case, enter "14" in the "age" field, and your 14th birthday will appear in the first field of the birthday calculator.
+In this case, enter "14" in the "age" field, and your date of birth in the date of birth field, and the date of your 14th birthday will appear in the second field of the birthday calculator.

 When was I 10,000 days old?

 Firstly, set your date of birth in the first field.
 Then set the unit in the last field to "days" and enter "10,000".
 In the